backstage/backstage/docs/tutorials/quickstart-app-auth.md

 > ...
 ```

-5. Open and change \_root > packages > app > src >`App.tsx` to use correct
+### 5. Open and change _root > packages > app > src >_ `App.tsx` to use correct

 authentication provider reference

 ```tsx
 import { githubAuthApiRef, SignInPage } from '@backstage/core';
 ```

-Modify the imported reference based on the authentication method you selected above:
+Modify the imported reference based on the authentication method you selected
+above:

 | Auth Provider | Import Name         |
 | ------------- | ------------------- |